aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-open-office-xml-2007-and-2010-formats/load-in-the-open-office-xml-2007-an-2010-format-overview/_index.md

-﻿---
+---
-title: Load in the Open Office XML 2007 an 2010 Format Overview
+title: Load in Office 2007 and 2010 Format Overview
 second_title: Aspose.Words for .NET
 articleTitle: Load in the Open Office XML 2007 an 2010 Format Overview
 linktitle: Load in the Open Office XML 2007 an 2010 Format Overview